 - a mason jar

 - Place 1-2 tablespoons of the sprouting seeds in a mason jar.
 Cover with about two inches of warm water, and let it sit overnight.

 - The next day, use the cheesecloth to drain the water.
 Add water to the jar to rinse the seeds, and drain again.

 - Repeat this twice a day, every day, until your sprouts get a bigger size.
 It will take between 3 to 7 days, depending on the type of sprout you’re growing.

 - the sprouts are best when they are still fairly small and just starting to turn green.

 - it is best to store them in a covered bowl

 - you should use the sprouts within a week

 Are you sick of gnats?
-Then, you can use a mason jar as a “gnat trap”.
+Then, you can use a mason jar as a “gnat trap.”
 All you need to do is to fill a jar with vinegar, dish soap, and warm water.
-Then, you should place it near your fruit basket, or the area the gnats are.
+Then, you should place it near your fruit basket or the gnats area.

-You can just use a mason jar to drink water from it.
-Cuz, why not? 😀
+Instead of buying more glasses, you can just use an empty glass jar to drink water from it.

 A super simple way to make spice shakers.
 Just poke some holes with a sharp object on the lid of small mason jars.
 Then, use them as salt, pepper, and spice shakers.